eandvaag/agricounter/README.md

 ### Docker Install

-`agricounter_ctl.py` contains four functions for creating and managing the AgriCounter tool inside a Docker container.
-After cloning the AgriCounter repository, a new Docker instance of AgriCounter can be built with the following Python commands:
+`agricounter_ctl.py` can be used to create and manage the AgriCounter tool inside a Docker container.
+After cloning the AgriCounter repository, a new Docker instance of AgriCounter can be built with the following command:

 ```
-    import agricounter_ctl
-    agricounter_ctl.create()
+./agricounter_ctl.py --create
 ```

-`agricounter_ctl.create()` uses the arguments found in `args.json` to set up the application.
+`agricounter_ctl.py` uses the arguments found in `args.json` to set up the application.
 Edit the `args.json` file in order to configure the setup as desired.

-To stop the container without removing the PostGreSQL volume, use `agricounter_ctl.down()`.
-The container can then be re-built with `agricounter_ctl.up()`.
-To stop the container and remove the PostGreSQL volume, use `agricounter_ctl.destroy()`.
+To stop the container without removing the PostGreSQL volume, use `./agricounter_ctl.py --down`.
+The container can then be re-built with `./agricounter_ctl.py --up`.
+To stop the container and remove the PostGreSQL volume, use `./agricounter_ctl.py --destroy`.